B.A., summa cum laude, Political Science and Communication Studies, University of California, Los Angeles, 1980,

 Christopher David Ruiz Cameron is a recognized expert in the law of the workplace, with a special emphasis on its intersection with the laws regulating bankruptcy, immigration, and entertainment and sports.
-He is author or co-author of two books, nine book chapters or supplements, and 27 law review articles published by the California Law Review, UCLA Law Review, and other leading journals.
-According to Westlaw, Dean Cameron's body of scholarship has earned over 300 reported citations, including several published appellate decisions.
+He is author or co-author of two books, nine book chapters or supplements, and 28 law review articles published by the California Law Review, UCLA Law Review, and other leading journals.

-Dean Cameron is an Elected Member or Fellow of three learned societies: the American Law Institute, the College of Labor and Employment Lawyers, and The Labor Law Group.
-He is also Secretary Elect of the American Bar Association's Section of Labor & Employment Law for 2016-2017.
-And he is past chair of the Labor Relations and Employment Law Sections of both the Association of American Law Schools and the Los Angeles County Bar Association.
+Professor Cameron is an Elected Member or Fellow of three learned societies: the American Law Institute, the College of Labor and Employment Lawyers, and The Labor Law Group.
+He is also Past Secretary of the American Bar Association's Section of Labor & Employment Law and Past Chair of the Labor Relations and Employment Law Sections of both the Association of American Law Schools and the Los Angeles County Bar Association.

 "In teaching legal analysis, I try to show that the law is as much about the questions as it is about the answers; it offers solutions rather than absolutions; it is more art than science."

-From 2011 to 2016, Dean Cameron served as Member of the Los Angeles Employee Relations Board, the local agency having jurisdiction to regulate labor relations involving some 48,000 employees working in 60 separate bargaining units of the nation's second-largest city.
-In 2015-2016, he was elected Vice Chair of the LAERB.
+Since 2017, Professor Cameron has served as a Commissioner of the Los Angeles County Employee Relations Commission (ERCOM), the agency responsible for policing labor relations between management and nearly 100,000 employees working in over 50 separate bargaining units in one of the nation's largest municipal governments.
+From 2011 to 2016, Professor Cameron served as Member of the Los Angeles Employee Relations Board, the local agency having jurisdiction to regulate labor relations involving some 48,000 employees working in 60 separate bargaining units of the nation's second-largest city.

-As a labor relations neutral, Dean Cameron has served as an arbitrator or hearing officer in over 300 cases posing a wide variety of workplace disputes in the public and private sectors throughout California.
+As a labor relations neutral, Professor Cameron has served as an arbitrator or hearing officer in over 300 cases posing a wide variety of workplace disputes in the public and private sectors throughout California.
+He is an Elected Member of the National Academy of Arbitrators.

-Dean Cameron has been a member of the Southwestern faculty since 1991 and served as Associate Dean for Academic Affairs for ten years.
+Professor Cameron has been a member of the Southwestern faculty since 1991 and served as Vice Dean or Associate Dean for Academic Affairs for twelve years.
 He also served as Director of Externships for more than a decade, and as Director of the London Summer Program in Entertainment and Media Law.
-He was named Vice Dean in 2016.
-Dean Cameron was honored with Southwestern's inaugural Excellence in Teaching Award and was named the Irving D. and Florence Rosenberg Professor of Law in 1998, the Irwin R. Buchalter Professor of Law in 2009, and the Justice Marshall F. McComb Professor of Law in 2015 to the present.
+Professor Cameron was honored with Southwestern's inaugural Excellence in Teaching Award and was named the Irving D. and Florence Rosenberg Professor of Law in 1998, the Irwin R. Buchalter Professor of Law in 2009, and the Justice Marshall F. McComb Professor of Law in 2015 to the present.

 Associate Dean for Academic Affairs, Southwestern Law School, 1998-2008